grahamsider/xcolor/README.md

 ### Zathura

 As of version 0.4.6, a new file will appear in the `$XDG_CACHE_HOME/xcolor` directory by the name of `xcolor.zathura`.
-This may be sourced and used for by putting the following into your `zathurarc`:
+This may be sourced and used for by putting the following into your `zathurarc` (replacing `USER` with the appropriate username):

 ```
-include /home/gs/.cache/xcolor/xcolor.zathura
+include /home/USER/.cache/xcolor/xcolor.zathura

 set recolor true
 ```